London is one of our favorite cities in the world and one that we recommend every traveler to visit.

 The artful dodger does lurk in the London tube.
 You can feel physically safe in all of London provided you use basic travel safety precautions.
 Terrorism is not a big concern, despite some U.S. hysteria over the '05 tube bombings.

 U.S. travelers get free emergency room care in London; all else is pay as you go, though your U.S. health insurance probably covers you.
-Food and tap water are perfectly safe in London, and you don't need travel immunizations for London.
+Food and tap water are perfectly safe in London.

 Mail, Internet, and Phone Calls

 You can buy local SIM card for making calls and using data in England for around $20 USD (for 1 GB of data and some calls and texts) in U.K. convenience stores and phone stores, like Vodafone or EE.

 London has free Wi-Fi all over the city, so if you don't have an unlocked phone or don't want to buy a local SIM card, you shouldn't have any problem getting connected.
 Hostels and hotels typically offer free Wi-Fi to their guests, as well.

 Visiting London is so expensive that going with a tour group is a great idea -- it can be cheaper and much easier than visiting on your own.
-Several companies specialize in student group travel -- try EF Tours for a very decent experience: We've traveled with EF Tours, and we would again.
+Several companies specialize in student group travel -- try EF Tours for a very decent experience.

-Ireland is home to cheap European air champ Ryanair, which departs from many London airports and gets you around Europe and to Ireland for as little as $2.
-Take the Eurostar to Paris, Brussels or Amsterdam to catch a European train with a Rail Europe pass.
+Ireland is home to cheap European air champ Ryanair, which departs from many London airports and gets you around Europe and to Ireland.
+Take the Eurostar to Paris, Brussels, or Amsterdam to catch a European train with a Rail Europe pass.
 Ferries exist, too.